 Emotionally, you may feel ready to deliver the news that you have a big surprise on the way!
 Remember, how you choose to share this information is entirely your decision.
 Some pregnant people spread the news only to close family, while others prefer to make an announcement on social media.
 There’s no right or wrong way to address your pregnancy, so go ahead with whatever feels most comfortable to you.

 You might find your energy levels are on the rise.
 If you’re itching to release some of that energy, talk to your healthcare provider about implementing a prenatal exercise routine.
-Those who exercised before pregnancy are usually given the green light to continue their former regimens, but if you’re new to fitness, it’s best to speak with your provider about different options.
-Prenatal yoga, light cycling, swimming, and walks are low-impact ways to get your body moving.
+Those who exercised before pregnancy are usually given the green light to continue their former regimens, but if you’re new to fitness, it’s best to speak with your provider about the safest options for getting started.
+Prenatal yoga, cycling, swimming, and walking are all low-impact ways to get your body moving.

 First trimester screenings